Classical mix of avian and woman

 Genetics and Reproduction

 They are an all female species, copulating with males from other humanoid races to reproduce.
 A baby harpy inherits a small amount of genetic material from her father, but otherwise, the offspring of a harpy mother is always born a harpy.
 The paternal genes mainly effect biochemical traits like their blood type or immune system or cosmetic traits like facial structure and body shape even hair, eye, even feather coloration.
-Typically after fertilization, a harpy will lay 2 to 4 eggs that are incubated to hatch harpy chicks.
-In the wilderness, each harpy lays one or two eggs in a communal nest, fighting with her flock-sisters for the best real estate.
-Each harpy incubates her own eggs, and in late summer roughly half the eggs of any given flock will hatch; the rest are unviable.
-All the offspring are female, and they mature in about 15 years.
+Typically after fertilization, a harpy will lay 1 to 4 eggs that are incubated to hatch harpy chicks.
+Harpies have a ovulation cycle but instead of shedding their lining, they lay an unfertilized egg every month or so, sometimes two.
+When an egg is fertilized, they remain within the mother's womb for longer, giving the appearance of a baby bump pregnancy for a few months (3 to 5 average).
+After this brief internal incubation period, an enlarged egg is laid and taken care of in a manner similar to birds of a similar size.
+In the wilderness, each harpy lays a few eggs in a communal nest, fighting with her flock-sisters for the best real estate.
+Each harpy incubates her own eggs, and in late summer roughly at least half the eggs of any given flock will hatch; the rest are unviable.
+All the offspring are female, and they mature in about 15 to 20 years.
 If food is abundant, the young adult harpies stay with the flock; otherwise, they are driven off by the older harpies to start their own flock.

 Growth Rate & Stages